Lie triple 2-algebras: Introduction

 \section{Introduction}

 The notion of Lie triple algebras (also called a general Lie triple system or a Lie-Yamaguti algebra) was introduced by Yamaguti in \cite{Yam0}.
 Yamaguti provided the representation and cohomology theory for Lie triple algebras in \cite{Yam1}.
 Kinyon and Weinstein investigated its relationship with Courant algebroids and enveloping Lie algebra in \cite{KW}.
 Lie-Yamaguti algebras related to simple Lie algebras and irreducible Lie-Yamaguti algebras were studied in \cite{BDE, BEM}.
-The formal deformation and extension theory for Lie triple algebras were investigated in \cite{LCM, KT, Zhang1}.
-However, it has been found that the integrable obstruction of formal deformation cannot be controlled by the Yamaguti's cohomology group.
+The formal deformation and extension theory for Lie triple algebras were investigated in \cite{LCM, Zhang1}.
+However, it has been found that the integrable obstruction of formal deformation can not be controlled by the Yamaguti's cohomology group.
+Recently, the free connection algebras relate to Lie triple algebras were studied in \cite{MS,St}.

 The algebraic theory of Lie 2-algebras, which is a categorification of Lie algebras, was extensively studied by Baez and Crans in \cite{BC}.
 This is a 2-vector space endowed with a natural transformation known as the Jacobiator, which must satisfy certain coherence laws.
 It is well know that this coherence laws are given by the 3-cocycle condition for Lie algebras.
 Recently, categorification of Leibniz algebras, omni-Lie algebras, Lie superalgebras and 3-Lie algebras was given in \cite{SL,SLZ, ZL, ZLS}.
 For further advancements in this area of algebraic structures, refer to \cite{LST}.